 couple (!!).
 Always be aware of the others around you.

-her there.
+them there.
 Don't start a move unless there is room.
 Protect

-her from collisions.
+your partners from collisions.

 Some dances travel in line-of-direction, like waltz, polka, one-step and foxtrot.
 For these dances...

 1) The fast lane is on the outside.
 Please don't block or slow

 down the traffic.
 Dance in the fast lane only if you can